A document provided by a lender indicating how much they will consider a mortgage application for based on your monthly income and outgoings.

 When a seller chooses only one Estate Agent to sell their home.

-Legal Professional who acts on behalf of the buyer in the purchase of a house.
+Legal Professional who acts on behalf of the buyer in the purchase of a house, or on behalf of the seller in a sale.
 The solicitor will check the legal position of the house, carry out a Local Authority Search, Land Registry and oversee the exchange of contracts between the two parties.

 A tax paid to the Government by the buyer upon completion.

-People living in a property owned by someone else.
+People paying to live in a property owned by someone else.

 The process whereby the seller asks for written offers on a property usually with a set closing date.